census-instrumentation/opencensus-website/content/integrations/google_cloud_storage/_index.md

 Cloud Storage is a unified object storage for developers and enterprises, managed by Google.
-For more information you can read about it here and get started [Storage docs](https://cloud.google.com/storage/docs)
+For more information you can read about it here and get started [Storage docs](https://cloud.google.com/storage/docs).

-However, OpenCensus is already integrated into some Google Cloud Storage API clients in the various languages:
+OpenCensus is integrated into Google Cloud Storage API clients in the various languages:

 {{%children%}}